 Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.

-Marriage, according to law in Australia, is the union of a man and a woman to the exclusion of all others, voluntarily entered into for life.”
+Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life..”

 or words to that effect.